-In 2011, the Indigenous Purhépechas in Cherán, Michoacan, Mexico, locked down the town, barricading all the entry points to the community.
-They took the arms, fighting directly against drug-related violence, organized crime and illegal logging that dominated the area.
-They campaigned for Indigenous political autonomy and after submitting their case to the Federal Electoral Court of, they won the case.
-Since 2012 they assumed political control over the town, expelling police force and other forms of state control.
+In 2011, the Indigenous P’urhépecha in Cherán, Michoacan, Mexico, locked down the town, barricading all entry points to the community.
+They took the arms in order to fight directly against drug-related violence, organized crime and illegal logging that dominated the area for many decades.
+They advocated for political autonomy and after submitting their case to the Federal Electoral Court, they won the case.
+In 2012 they assumed political control over the town, expelling police force and other forms of state control.

-The Mexican government has officially recognized Cherán as an autonomous Indigenous community.
-A single Indigenous autonomous government has been consolidated in Mexico, in which there is no mayor, police, or any political parties.
-The Indigenous autonomous government in Cherán stands as a successful case for political emancipation and environmental protection against extractivism, turning their forest into a site of resistance where power is contested and space is reappropriated.
+An Indigenous autonomous government has been consolidated in Mexico, in which there is no mayor, police, or any political parties.
+Cherán is the first autonomous Indigenous community with a new system of governance built on P’urhépecha traditions, officially recognized by the Mexican government.
+The Indigenous autonomous government in Cherán stands as a successful case for political emancipation and environmental protection against extractivism, turning the forest into a site of resistance.

-The state of Michoacán has a long history of exploitation against its Indigenous communities and extractivism of their natural resources.
-Michoacán’s vast forest ecosystem has been subjected to years of illegal logging, a fact very well known but little exposed, pushing the Indigenous Purhépechas to become both slaves and accomplices of those crimes.
+The state of Michoacán has a long history of exploitation and extractivism against Indigenous communities.
+Michoacán’s vast forest has been subjected to decades of illegal logging, a fact very well known but little exposed, pushing the Indigenous P’urhépecha to become both slaves and accomplices of those crimes.
 The state of Michoacán is recognized for the development of civil militia and Indigenous guerrillas, known as ‘grupos de autodefensa’ and ‘ronda comunitaria’.
-Ecocide, state-sponsored violence and drug trafficking clashing with civil militia and Indigenous resistance.
+Ecocide, state-sponsored violence and drug trafficking clashing against civil militia and Indigenous resistance.

 I’m interested in depicting how these violent processes unfold in the landscape and how past atrocities continue to haunt the present.

 Programme Documentaire à Risque.